-I am a graphic designer, illustrator and copywriter from Portland, Oregon, now working as a freelancer in Hannover, Germany.
+I am a graphic designer, illustrator and writer from Portland, Oregon, now working as a freelancer in Hannover, Germany.
 I am married to a beautiful, smart and (unintentionally) hilarious German woman.
 She has two Master’s degrees and is currently working on her Ph.D., so she thinks she’s smarter than me.
 However, I continue to remind her I am emotionally intelligent, which is why I am able to gently explain the shortcomings of German television programming — like the amazingly awful crime show Tatort — without spending more than one night on the couch.
+Maybe two.

 I started ‘Oh God, My Wife Is German.‘ back in August of 2011, but it REALLY started years before, when I began writing down the hilarious things my German wife was saying on a daily basis.
 I had a stockpile of quotes, denglish mistranslations and priceless idioms saved on my iPhone, just sitting there for us to laugh at during dinner.
 We started sharing them with our close friends and quickly realized these were not just inside jokes, but actually funny pieces of humor with widespread appeal.
 I asked her permission to begin a blog with her quotes as the focal point, and she said yes.
 To this very day, she remains the blog’s biggest fan.